RenderToolbox3/RenderToolboxDocker/README.md

 # 2. Mitsuba layer
 This layer might already live on Docker Hub.
 In that case, you're all set!

 If not, here's how to build it.
 Note that these instructions use my (Ben's) Docker Hub account name `ninjaben`.
-You might need to change this to your own account name.
+You might need to change this to your own account name*.
  - `cd render-toolbox-docker/mitsuba`
  - `sudo docker build -t ninjaben/render-toolbox-docker-mitsuba:latest .`
  - `sudo docker login`
  - # enter Docker Hub credientials
  - `sudo docker push ninjaben/render-toolbox-docker-mitsuba:latest`

+* If you do change the user name, you must also change the user name at the top of the Dockerfile to match.
+For example, change `FROM ninjaben/matlab:activated` to `FROM YOUR_NAME/matlab:activated`.

 # 3. pbrt-v2-spectral layer
 This layer might already live on Docker Hub.
 In that case, you're all set!